-Over the few years, I’ve made a number of trips to the Bay Area, hiring a number of bikes from San Francisco motorcycle rental firms and explored many great routes and locations.
-Here I have rounded up some of the best San Francisco motorcycle roads I enjoyed ready for you to download and check out if you’re in the area.
+Over the past few years, I’ve made a number of trips to the Bay Area, hiring a number of bikes from San Francisco motorcycle rental firms and explored many great routes and locations.
+Here I have rounded up a list of the best San Francisco motorcycle roads I’ve enjoyed ready for you to download and check out if you’re in the area.

 Half Moon Bay to Santa Cruz

-Starting just South of San Fran on the coast at Half Moon Bay, this route cuts inland and climbs up to Skyline Boulevard Route 35, where it weaves South along a stunning forest ridge line overlooking San Jose.
-First pit-stop is Alice’s Restaurant, located where many great biking roads meet, it’s a Mecca for bikers and also serves up some yummy food.
+Starting just south of San Fran on the coast at Half Moon Bay, this route cuts inland and climbs up to Skyline Boulevard Route 35, where it weaves South along a stunning forest ridgeline overlooking San Jose.
+First, pit stop is Alice’s Restaurant, located where many great biking roads meet, it’s a Mecca for motorcyclists from far and wide and also serves up some yummy food.

 Palo Alto to Soquel (Santa Cruz)

-A similar route to above, this time starting in Palo Alto on the North side of San Jose, where we head up Page Mill Road, a winding hill and narrow climb that takes you out of the suburbs up into the surrounding mountains and on the Skyline Boulevard Route 35.
-A great road, but popular cycle route, so take care.
+A similar route to above, this time starting in Palo Alto on the Northside of San Jose, where we head up Page Mill Road, a winding hill and narrow climb that takes you out of the suburbs up into the surrounding mountains and on the Skyline Boulevard Route 35.
+A great road, but a popular cycle route, so take care.

 This is a particular favourite route of mine, which takes in the epic climb up Mount Hamilton and across some of the deserted back roads which feel like you’re in the middle of nowhere.